philipp089/Home-Assistant-Config/README.md

   Mobile User Interface
 </h2>

-At the moment (as of Nov.
-21) I control my Smart Home over 17 individual tabs.
+At the moment (as of Feb.
+24) I control my Smart Home over 19 individual tabs.
 Use the menu links below to navigate through the tabs.
-Each tab contains a day and a night mode.
+Each tab contains a dark and a light mode.

 ---